zohaibshahzadTO/Angular-Tour-of-Heroes/README.md

 # Styling the Heroes

 Of course we also want to make the heroes list attractive and it should respond visually when users hover over and select a hero from the list.
-Earlier in this project, we set the basic styles for the entire application (app.component.css), however that stylesheet didnt include styles for the list of heroes.
+Earlier in this project, we set the basic styles for the entire application (app.component.css), however that stylesheet didn't include styles for the list of heroes.

+What we can do is define private styles for a specific component and keep everything a component needs -- the code, the HTML, and the CSS --together in one place.

+This approach makes it easier to re-use the component somewhere else and deliver the component's intended appearance even if the global styles are different.
+We define private styles either inline in the <b>@Component.styles</b> array or as stylesheet file(s) identified in the <b>@Component.styleUrls</b> array.
+When the CLI generated the HeroesComponent, it created an empty <b>heroes.component.css</b> stylesheet for the <b>HeroesComponent</b> and pointed to it in <b>@Component.stylesUrls</b> like this.

+# Adding a Click Event Binding

+When the user clicks a hero in the master list, the component should display the selected hero's details at the bottom of the page.
+In this section, we'll listen for the hero item click event and update the hero detail.

+The following is a click event binding we implemented to the <li> element:

+<b>ngFor="let hero of heroes" (click)="onSelect(hero)"</b>

+This is an example of Angular's event binding syntax.

+The parentheses around "click" tell angular to listen for the <li> element's click event.
+When the user clicks in the <li>, Angular executes the onSelect(hero) expression.

+onSelect() is a HeroesComponent method that you're about to write.
+Angular calls it with the hero object displayed in the clicked <li>, the same hero defined previously in the *ngFor expression*

+# Summary

+- The Tour of Heroes app displays a list of heroes in a Master/Detail view.

+- The user can select a hero and see that hero's details.

+- Used *ngFor* to display a list.

+- Used *ngIf* to conditionally include or exclude a block of HTML.

+- We can toggle a CSS style class with a class binding.